eye exams vs eye tests

 Over the years the role of the optometrist has changed as a result of the development of some incredible technology and we no longer just “test” your eyes… your eyes can now be thoroughly examined for a large range of eye diseases and conditions, some of which can be treated much earlier and consequently prevent or minimise loss of vision.

 Unfortunately, Medicare does not cover a lot of this additional technology.
 Much of the equipment necessary to conduct a thorough, comprehensive eye examination is very expensive to purchase and this cost becomes part of the consultation fee for the eye examination.

 At optomed we have invested, and continue to invest, in the latest technology and offer our patients a choice of a standard eye examination which does not involve the use of this technology… or a full comprehensive eye examination where we provide a full suite of diagnostic procedures.

 fees | medicare rebates | bulk billing

 Our consultation fees reflect the fact that we provide an examination of your eyes which is much more than a vision test and a prescription for glasses.
-At optomed we offer detection, management and monitoring of most eye diseases including the more common such as glaucoma, macula degeneration, cataract, retinal detachment and dry eye disease.
+At optomed our appointments are 45 minutes long and we offer detection, management and monitoring of most eye diseases including the more common such as glaucoma, macula degeneration, cataract, retinal detachment, diabetic retinopathy and dry eye disease.